 - Weight loss

-Radiation can also lower blood counts and can increase the risk of serious infection.
+Radiation can also lower blood counts, which can increase the risk of serious infection.

-Usually these effects go away a few weeks after the treatment is complete.
-When radiation is given with chemotherapy the side effects are often worse.
+Usually these effects go away within a few weeks after the treatment is complete.
 Ask your doctor what side effects to expect and how to prevent or relieve them.